open-source-labs/Reactime/README.md

    - Test your changes thoroughly
    - Submit a pull request

 Join our growing community of contributors and help shape the future of React debugging tools!
-For detailed contribution guidelines and project architecture information, please refer to our <a href='./src/DEVELOPER_README.md'>👩‍💻 Developer README</a>.
+For detailed contribution guidelines and project architecture information, please refer to our <a href='./src/DEVELOPER_README.md'>👩‍💻 Developer README</a> and <a href='./CONTRIBUTING.md'>🙋 Contributing README</a>
 <br>
 <br>